jostylr/role-dnd-hybrid/src/rules.md

 ## Stat Points

+!! see alternative below about limited LP points

 There are three kinds of stat points that a character manages:

 * LP.
 This is a measure of health.
 When it drops to 0, a character is